Giskard-AI/giskard-examples/README.md

 will guide you in the process .

-Here is the link to our notebooks with the assosiated tags :
+Here is the link to our notebooks with the associated tags :

 | Notebook                                                                                                                                                                  | Tags                                                          |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|